hyperupcall-experiments/d/README.md

 The really cool part about this, is that you can use macros.
 If you don't like macros, then maybe this software isn't for you.
 For an example, see my own [dotfiles.c](https://github.com/hyperupcall/dotfiles/blob/trunk/os-unix/data/dotfiles.c).
-Later I'll probably support some sort of `get_configuration()` to allow the use of runtime shenanigans.

 Now, you can use `d` like any other dotfile manager: